“An ode to the past, a nod to the future”

 TELI SYMPHONY

 A unique dress on many levels.
 It marks the introduction of Japanese metallic thread in traditional telli work.
-This Thawb was previously owned by Shaikha Salama Bint Hamdan Al Nahyan, wife of Abu Dhabi Crown Prince, Shaikh Mohammed bin Zayed bin Sultan Al Nahyan, a childhood friend and confidant of our founder, Dr Reem el Mutwalli who has watched her highness wear it on many occasions.
+This thawb was previously owned by Shaikha Salama Bint Hamdan Al Nahyan, wife of Abu Dhabi Crown Prince, Shaikh Mohammed bin Zayed bin Sultan Al Nahyan, a childhood friend and confidant of our founder, Dr Reem el Mutwalli who has watched her highness wear it on many occasions.
 Later, she herself wore it at many official functions during her time at the Abu Dhabi Cultural Foundation in the 1980s and 1990s.
 It is now part of The Zay Initiative Collection.

 The ensemble consists of two pieces.
-A chequered brocaded silk chiffon Thawb, a loose overflowing garment worn over the Kandurah, made of matching polka dot silk Brocade locally known as Bu Tilah.
+A chequered brocaded silk chiffon thawb, a loose overflowing garment worn over the kandurah, made of matching polka dot silk brocade locally known as Bu Tilah.

 It is embellished with telli, a traditional UAE lace-like ribbon or cord work that is applied to the neckline and sleeve cuffs.
 Traditionally gold and silver straw or kus were braided with single-coloured cotton threads.
-Here we see the unique and rare use of Rainbow-coloured metallic thread combined with multi-coloured cotton threads.
+Here we see the unique and rare use of rainbow-coloured metallic thread combined with multi-coloured cotton threads.

 This ensemble can be viewed in our Collection directory here and here.